 If you find yourself using wired networks regularly, it's worth packing a short network cable when you travel, rather than relying on it being provided by the hotel.
 They only cost a few dollars and avoid the frustration of asking at the front desk or finding there aren't any to spare.

 If you'd prefer to avoid the hotel's Internet altogether (if it's too slow or expensive, for instance), there is another option.
 If you're not roaming and have a high data allowance on your cell plan, you can set most smartphones and tablets up as wireless hotspots to share their 3G or LTE connection with other devices.

 On iOS, go to Settings > Cellular, then tap Personal Hotspot and turn it on.
-For Android devices, the process is similar -- visit Settings, then tap 'More' under the 'Wireless and Networks' section.
-Tap on 'Tethering and portable hotspot', then turn on 'Portable Wi-Fi hotspot'.
+For Android devices, the process is similar.
+Visit Settings, then tap "More" under the "Wireless and Networks" section.
+Tap on '"Tethering and portable hotspot," then click the "Portable Wi-Fi hotspot" toggle.

 Be sure to set a password for the hotspot, so other hotel guests can't use all your data and slow down the connection.
 You can also change the network name to something more memorable, along with tweaking a few other settings.

 Just be aware that some cell companies do disable the ability to tether like this, especially on iOS devices, so double-check before you plan to rely on it.
 Acting as a hotspot also quickly drains your phone battery, especially if you've got multiple other devices connected to it, so it's worth keeping it charging if you're near a power socket.